psyKomicron/DesmoBot/README.md

 # DesmoBot
 ## About (long)
 DesmoBot Discord bot, written in TypeScript.
-Obviously it is using the discord.js API.
+It is using the discord.js API.

 ## Functionalities
 ### Vote